James-Dunner/Lab-4---LCD-Device-Driver/README.md

 #Lab 4 - An LCD Device Driver
 Library for writing to the LCD and scrolling messages in C

+##Methods
+Example code can be found in main.c

 ##Functions

 ###void writeCommandNibble(char commandNibble)